randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 This community is especially sensitive to appropriate interactions around commercial activity.
 The CoC has a [detailed section](https://github.com/randsleadershipslack/documents-and-resources/blob/main/code-of-conduct.md#not-for-profit-mostly) around these expectations that you should read, but the tl;dr is that commercial behavior is strictly limited to a select few channels, and there is an especially low tolerance for community members who choose to repeatedly ignore these CoC guidelines.

+If you find that the CoC section about commercial activity has left you with insufficient clarity, we also have [a whole document](https://github.com/randsleadershipslack/documents-and-resources/blob/main/commercial-activity.md) discussing commercial activity with some examples and discussion.

 ### DM Etiquette

 Our CoC has specific guidelines around unsolicited DMs and generally leans toward any kind of unsolicited DM being a breach of the CoC.
 If you're OK with people reaching out to you via DMs, you may want to mention it in your profile.